 Carbon Steel Wok

 Carbon steel is one of the most popular traditional as well as widely used materials for making woks.
 It heats up evenly and fast; with proper care, it will last for a lifetime.
-Like cast iron wok, carbon steel wok also requires seasoning to build up natural non-stick coating.
+Like cast iron wok, carbon steel wok also requires seasoning to build up a natural non-stick coating.
 With a carbon steel wok, you can toss and flip vegetables easily while cooking.

 Pros of Carbon Steel Wok